corepress-wp/.github/profile/README.md

 To not impact the Wordpress user experience, the following features will be installed by default:

+- The CorePress updater
 - Plugin/theme repo & updater
 - Gutenberg

+Plugins that reimplement feature that is shipped out of the box with WordPress will be featured more prominently in the plugin repo.

 ## Removed from CorePress